Generally considered healthy and hardy, Maine Coons are also prone to genetic diseases, which raises questions about the Maine Coon life expectancy.

 - Bathing Your Cat

 While cats are well known for being independent creatures, they appreciate the care and love they get from their human companions.

-The attention and affection your give to your cat plays an indispensable role in ensuring great quality of life, which may extend the felines life expectancy.
+The attention and affection your give to your cat play an indispensable role in ensuring great quality of life, which may extend the feline’s life expectancy.

-In a nutshell, giving your Maine Coon cat quality care may extend their life and give you a longer-term loyal companion.
+In a nutshell, giving your Maine Coon cat quality care may extend its life and give you a longer-term loyal companion.

 What Is The Oldest Maine Coon Cat

 As mentioned earlier, the biggest issue with using average figures is that they are a central number representing a larger list of numbers.

 Averages, in this case, refer to a Maine Coon cat’s average life expectancy, which can potentially mislead owners into assuming that their beloved Maine Coon cats will not live past 15 years.